limike627/ComfyUI-cpu/README.md

 <div align="left">

 # ComfyUI-cpu
-**trimmed down version of ComfyUI that only uses the cpu.
+**ComfyUI-cpu is a trimmed down version of ComfyUI that only uses the cpu.
+I needed to run comfyui on cpu only device so I created this fork of ComfyUI optimized for cpu usage.
 The most powerful and modular diffusion model GUI and backend.**
 ## Fast installation

 ```git clone https://github.com/ArdeniusAI/ComfyUI-cpu.git```